jncraton/battlebots/readme.md

 Optional Task
 -------------

 Once the classes are implemented, bots will battle in a simulated arena.
 The `MyBot` simply moves randomly.
-Adjust the `MyBot` class so that it defeats the `CratonBot` that is a `SuperBot` constantly attacking.
+Adjust the `MyBot` class so that it defeats the `AngryBot` that is a `SuperBot` constantly attacking.